DODGEBALL VOCABULARY: Check out this concise list of terminologies of dodgeball.

 The official dodgeball rules and regulations is a good place to start if you are learning to play.
 These dodgeball key words cover the advanced lingo and sports terms related to the game.

 Shoot through to the most common dodgeball terminology by clicking the alphabetic facility below.
 Or, take a timeout and sharpen your knowledge and understanding of the indoor court game.

 This comprehensive list of dodgeball terms and definitions continues to grow.
-Check in often for more information associated to dodgeball playing techniques and match-winning strategies.
+Check in often for more information associated with dodgeball playing techniques and match-winning strategies.

-Note: Knowledge is Power!
+Note: Knowledge is a powerful tool!
 This website is the 'One Stop Shop for Rules and Regulations' in the United Kingdom.
 Click the image logo to follow The UK Rules on Facebook.